 |Follicle-stimulating hormone (FSH)||Gonadotropin-releasing hormone||+|

 |Thyroid-stimulating hormone (TSH)||Thyroid-releasing hormone||+|

 Growth hormone deficiency

 Growth hormone deficiency (GHD) is the earliest hormonal deficiency associated with cranial radiation in childhood cancer survivors.
 The risk increases with radiation dose and time since treatment.
-GHD is the earliest hormone deficiency observed and is sensitive to low doses of radiation.
+GHD is sensitive to low doses of radiation.
 Other hormone deficiencies require higher doses, and their time to onset is much longer than for GHD.
 The prevalence in pooled analysis was found to be approximately 35.6%.

 GHD is commonly observed in these long-term survivors because of radiation doses used in the treatment of childhood brain tumors.
 Approximately 60% to 80% of irradiated pediatric brain tumor patients who received doses higher than 30 Gy will have impaired serum growth hormone (GH) response to provocative stimulation, usually within 5 years of treatment.
 The dose-response relationship has a threshold of 18 Gy to 20 Gy; the higher the radiation dose, the earlier that GHD will occur after treatment.

 - A study of conformal radiation therapy (CRT) in children with central nervous system (CNS) tumors indicates that GH insufficiency can usually be demonstrated within 12 months of radiation therapy, depending on hypothalamic dose-volume effects.